Upper Coomera - North

 Population growth drivers in Upper Coomera - North are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Upper Coomera - North's population is around 22,141 as of Aug 2025.
-This reflects an increase of 1,854 people since the 2021 Census, which reported a population of 20,287.
-The change was inferred from the estimated resident population of 21,776 from the ABS as of June 2024 and an additional 212 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,419 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Upper Coomera - North's growth rate of 9.1% since the 2021 census exceeded the non-metro area (8.6%) and the national average, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 57.4% of overall population gains during recent periods.
+Upper Coomera - North's population is approximately 22,151 as of November 2025.
+This figure represents an increase of 1,864 people since the 2021 Census, which reported a population of 20,287.
+The change was inferred from ABS estimates; the population reached 21,776 by June 2024 and included 215 new addresses validated since the Census date.
+This results in a density ratio of 1,419 persons per square kilometer, higher than national averages assessed by AreaSearch.
+The area's growth rate of 9.2% since the 2021 Census exceeded both non-metro areas (8.8%) and national averages, indicating strong population growth.
+Overseas migration contributed approximately 57.4% of overall population gains during recent periods.

 Frequently Asked Questions - Population